Machine perception: Machine vision

 Computer vision is a field that includes methods for acquiring, processing, analyzing, and understanding images and high-dimensional data from the real world to produce numerical or symbolic information, e.g., in the forms of decisions.
 Computer vision has many applications already in use today such as facial recognition, geographical modeling, and even aesthetic judgment.

-However, machines still struggle to interpret visual impute accurately if said impute is blurry, and if the viewpoint at which stimulus are viewed varies often.
+However, machines still struggle to interpret visual impute accurately if it is blurry or if the viewpoint at which stimuli are viewed varies often.
 Computers also struggle to determine the proper nature of some stimulus if overlapped by or seamlessly touching another stimulus.
-This refers to The Principle of Good Continuation.
-Machines also struggle to perceive and record stimulus functioning according to the Apparent Movement principle which Gestalt psychologists researched.
+This refers to the Principle of Good Continuation.
+Machines also struggle to perceive and record stimulus functioning according to the Apparent Movement principle which is a field of research in Gestalt psychology.

 Machine hearing

-Machine hearing, also known as machine listening or computer audition, is the ability of a computer or machine to take in and process sound data such as speech or music.
+Machine hearing, also known as machine listening or computer audition is the ability of a computer or machine to take in and process sound data such as speech or music.

-This area has a wide range of application including music recording and compression, speech synthesis, and speech recognition.
+This area has a wide range of application including music recording and compression, speech synthesis and speech recognition.

 Moreover, this technology allows the machine to replicate the human brain's ability to selectively focus on a specific sound against many other competing sounds and background noise.
-This particular ability is called “auditory scene analysis”.
+This ability is called "auditory scene analysis".
 The technology enables the machine to segment several streams occurring at the same time.